 Faculty members ensure that patients receive the level of care expected from a specialist in the field.
 They recognize and respond to the needs of the patients, residents, community, and institution.
 Faculty members provide appropriate levels of supervision to promote patient safety.
 Faculty members create an effective learning environment by acting in a professional manner and attending to the well-being of the residents and themselves.

 Background and Intent: "Faculty" refers to the entire teaching force responsible for educating residents.
 The term "faculty," including "core faculty," does not imply or require an academic appointment.

-II.B.1.
-At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location. ^(Core) II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; ^(Core)
+- II.B.1.
+At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location.
+(Core) - II.B.1.a) Faculty members with credentials appropriate to the care setting must supervise all clinical experiences.
+(Core) - II.B.1.a).(1)